15th (Northwest) Arkansas Infantry Regiment: Battles

 Confederate commanders designated Enterprise, Mississippi as the rendezvous point (parole camp) for the Vicksburg parolees to report to after they got clear of the last Federal control point at Big Black Bridge.
 Most of the Arkansas units appeared to have bypassed the established parole camps, and possibly with the support or at least by the compliancy of their Union captors, simply crossed the river and returned home.
 Because so many of the Vicksburg parolees, especially from Arkansas, simply went home, Major General Pemberton requested Confederate President Davis to grant the men a thirty- to sixty-day furlough.
 The furloughs were not strictly adhered to so long as the soldier eventually showed up at a parole camp to be declared exchanged and returned to duty.
 Those who went directly home were treated as if they had been home on furlough if they eventually reported into one of these two parole centers.
 The exchange declaration reports issued by Colonel Robert Ould in Richmond for various units in the Vicksburg and Port Hudson surrenders began in September 1863 based upon men who actually reported into one of the two parole camps.
 Pemberton eventually coordinated with the Confederate War Department and Confederate General Kirby Smith, commanding the Department of the Trans-Mississippi to have the Arkansas Vicksburg parolee's rendezvous point established at Camden, Arkansas.

 The post-Vicksburg record of the 15th Northwest Arkansas Infantry is almost non-existent.
 Historians can find no record of the parolees from this regiment reporting to the established parole camps at Enterprise or Demopolis, Mississippi.
 The regiment was eventually reorganized west of the Mississippi at Washington, Arkansas, but there are no muster rolls available to indicate how men reported for duty.
-A handful of men seem to have spent at least some time temporarily attached to the 3rd Battalion Missouri Cavalry (CSA).
+A handful of men seem to have spent at least some time temporarily attached to the Third Missouri (Confederate) Cavalry Battalion.
 One postwar account indicates that some of the men made their way back to Arkansas individually.
 But enough men seem to have worked their way back to Washington, Arkansas, to enable the regiment to be reorganized and integrated into the Trans-Mississippi Army and placed back into active service.